 One of the biggest issues growers face when it comes to treating and preventing these molds is detection.
 There are several visible symptoms, such as gray fuzz, discoloration, yellowing, wilting leaves, or bright green or yellow spots.

 However, when symptoms become visible, it’s already too late to prevent the outbreak.
-At this point, it’s more about managing the disease to mitigate its impact on the grow.
+At this point, it’s more about managing the disease to mitigate its impact on the growth.
 That’s a situation most growers would prefer to avoid.
+Implementing a humidity control system and using a dehumidifier for mold can help manage these conditions more effectively.

 Growers in many places need to adhere to very strict regulations, similar or even identical to those of pharmaceutical manufacturers.
 So, there is a very strict limit on mold presence during the growing process and in the final packaged product.